 Derby real estate is some of the most expensive in Kansas, although Derby house values don't compare to the most expensive real estate in the U.S.

-Derby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Derby is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Derby who work in office and administrative support (15.69%), management occupations (10.14%), and sales jobs (10.02%).
+Unlike some cities, Derby isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Derby are a mix of both white- and blue-collar jobs.
+Overall, Derby is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Derby who work in office and administrative support (15.71%), teaching (10.29%), and management occupations (9.70%).

+Derby is a somewhat ethnically-diverse city.
 The people who call Derby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Derby residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Derby include Irish, English, Italian, and French .
+Important ancestries of people in Derby include Irish, English, French , and Italian.

 The most common language spoken in Derby is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and German.